rajadilipkolli/my-spring-boot-experiments/boot-chaos-monkey/README.md

 ![](../images/chaos-monkey.png)

-The idea behind this API is to show some of all possibles ways that you can introduce Chaos Engineering principles in a project.
-Adds Gatling performance tests to demonstrate how adding assaults will cause delay in response and chaos monkey is working as expected .
+The idea behind this API is to show some of the possible ways to introduce Chaos Engineering principles in a project.
+It adds Gatling performance tests to demonstrate how adding assaults will cause delays in response time and verify that chaos monkey is working as expected.

 Using Springframework 6.0 `ProblemDetails` and spring boot micrometer Observability in controller